blipk/pysh/README.md

 Also can capture stdout into a python variable and use shells beyond bash.

-This is done via a processing the source with regex and a basic subprocess wrapper using shell command strings.
+This is done by processing the source with regex and a basic subprocess wrapper using shell command strings.

 ### Installation